belovedpearl/AfricanRecipes-PP4/README.md

 ## Requirements file bug

-* When trying to deploy the first Mama'skitchen blank site, the deployment fail but after lots of investigation I noticed that I omitted the 's' after the requirement hence the reason for a failed deployment.
+* When trying to deploy the first Mama'skitchen blank site, the deployment failed as heroku could not complete the buildup, but after lots of investigation I noticed that I omitted the 's' after the requirement hence the reason for a failed deployment.
     * Adding 's' to the file name and trying redeploying fixed this.

+## Active Link Bug
+* When I was trying to feature the active link on the homepage, even after writing the link in the django way, there was no feature of the active link on the live site.
+    * Adding **url name** to the context passed fixed this.

 ## Add Recipe Page Bug